cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

 ## Context

-Following from the discussion around the development of [ADR 082][adr-082], an alternative model is proposed here for offloading certain data from Tendermint-based nodes to a "data companion".
-This alternative model inverts the control of the data offloading process, when compared to ADR 082, from the Tendermint node to the data companion.
+Following from the discussion around the development of [ADR 082][adr-082], an alternative model is proposed here for offloading certain data from nodes to a "data companion".
+This alternative model inverts the control of the data offloading process, when compared to ADR 082, from the node to the data companion.

-This particular model would
+Overall, this approach provides slightly weaker guarantees than that of ADR 082, but represents a simpler model to implement.

 ## Alternative Approaches